 Sub-Debt Is A More Attractive Investment

-Current market rates for sub-debt are 10-13%, the payments are made monthly, and the loans are secured by occupied commercial real estate with existing cash flow.
+Current market rates for sub-debt are around 10-13%, the payments are made monthly, and the loans are secured by occupied commercial real estate with existing cash flow.

 Risk-wise, while 10-13% may sound burdensome for a borrower to pay, remember that current interest rates on senior debt are low, so a borrower can take on a 70% loan at 4% and add 10% sub-debt at 12% and have a blended cost of capital lower than 5%, still below historic averages.

 If RealtyMogul can offer their investors a 10-13% sub-debt investment supported by cash flow on a commercial property, or a similar-rate fix and flip investment supported by a home being rehabbed, in their judgment it is only prudent to provide the former.

 RealtyMogul always reassess the market to determine what is both the right product market fit, as well as a proper risk adjusted return for our investors.
 This is one of the reasons why investing with RealtyMogul is great.
 They are forward thinking.

 RealtyMogul was founded in 2012 and offers accredited investors a way to invest in debt or equity commercial real estate offerings.
-So far, they have distributed over $100M, have 170K members, and have funded over $2B in property deals.
+In 2021, they distributed over $100M, had 170K members, and funded over $2B in property deals.

-I spoke to their CEO, Jilliene Helman at length earlier in the year and she mentioned how she wants to build a multi-decade long business not a flip.
+I spoke to their CEO, Jilliene Helman at length and she mentioned how she wants to build a multi-decade long business not a flip.
 Instead of growth at all cost, she’s focused on growth at a reasonable pace to ensure long-term profitability.

 Her firm is extremely focused on the underwriting process, uses technology to automate more cumbersome areas of the business, and has higher origination fees for sponsors to account for the costs of doing business.
 They also focus on investments larger than $1M.
 65% of their deals are in bread and butter multi-unit residential property.